Data Sovereignty Analysis

 Scoring Formula

 The sovereignty score is calculated as follows: 1.
-Each detected service/provider incurs a base penalty based on: - Jurisdiction risk (0.0 to 1.0) - Category weight (infrastructure 30%, analytics 25%, etc.) 2.
+Each detected service/provider incurs a base penalty based on: - Jurisdiction risk (0.0 to 1.0) - Category weight (CDN 35%, hosting 30%, DNS 10%, analytics 10%, others 5% each) 2.
 Base penalty = jurisdiction_risk × category_weight × 100 3.
 Penalties are modified by: - Data sensitivity multiplier (behavioral: 1.5×, identifiers: 1.3×) - First-party modifier (0.5× if on same domain) 4.
 Category penalties are capped at their maximum weight 5.
-Final score = 100 - total_penalties (minimum 0)
+Final score = 100 - total_penalties (minimum 0) CDN and hosting are weighted heavily because these providers see all traffic regardless of user consent choices for tracking.

 Example Calculation